"𝑬𝒕𝒉𝒊𝒄𝒂𝒍𝒍𝒚 𝒂𝒏𝒅 𝒇𝒂𝒊𝒓𝒍𝒚 𝒎𝒂𝒅𝒆 𝒇𝒂𝒔𝒉𝒊𝒐𝒏 𝒔𝒉𝒐𝒖𝒍𝒅 𝒃𝒆 𝒕𝒉𝒆 𝒏𝒐𝒓𝒎." - Anke Wonder, Founder

 Linen is known for its very strong, absorbent, anti-bacterial fiber that dries fast.
 Because linen fibers are hollow, linen garments keep you cool and fresh in hot and humid weather as well as nice and warm in the winter.
 Isn't that the perfect combination?!
 Our last organic linen shirts are made out of organic linen from Germany, Anke Wonders home country, where she goes on a yearly basis to visit with her family.
 Learn more about Anke Wonders journey.

-→ Less water is used in the production of linen compared to ‘conventional’ cotton which makes linen an eco-friendlier fiber.
+→ Less water is used in the production of linen compared to ‘conventional’ linen which makes linen an eco-friendlier fiber.

 ⭐ 100% GOTS certified organic cotton